-Beer cheese dip is a delicious and thick pub style cheese that makes the perfect dip for soft pretzels, crackers and veggies.
-This pub cheese is very easy to make and it is the perfect appetizer to serve for Oktoberfest or as an appetizer when entertaining.
-This beer cheese recipe is a must try if you love delicious cheesy dips!
+This Beer Cheese Dip yields a delicious and thick pub style cheese that makes the perfect dip for soft pretzels, crackers and veggies.
+Pub cheese is very easy to make and it is the perfect appetizer to serve for Oktoberfest or as an appetizer when entertaining.

 What is Beer Cheese

-Beer cheese is a pub cheese that is made with beer and is believed to have originated in the Kentucky region of the U.S. Beer cheese is usually made with beer, shredded cheddar, spices (usually cayenne, salt, onion and garlic) and served cold.
+Beer cheese is a pub cheese that is made with beer and is believed to have originated in the Kentucky region of the U.S. Beer cheese dip is usually made with beer, shredded cheddar, spices (usually cayenne, salt, onion and garlic) and served cold.

 It is probably not the one you are familiar with though 🙂 This cheese dip is so common that it is actually served in many German beer gardens in the U.S.

-For authentic purposes, this is more of a pub cheese recipe with beer in it and it goes so so well with pretzels or spread on top of bread.
+For authentic purposes, this is more of a pub cheese recipe with beer in it and it goes so well with pretzels or spread on top of bread.

 Ingredients

-- Beer, preferably a lager.
+- Beer: Preferably a lager.
 Just make sure that you do not use a strong beer because it can overpower the other ingredients.

 I know it seems like a lot of ingredients but it is just a little of this and a little of that with the spices.
 The bulk of the recipe is beer and cheese.